JGarnica22/PSlab/ATACseq_analysis/README.md

 dbadata <- dba.contrast(dbdata, categories =)
 dbdata <- dba.analyze(dbdata)
 ````
-This shows how many sites are identified as significant differentially bound (DB) using the default threshold of FDR <= 0.05.
+This shows how many sites are identified as significant differentially bound (DB) using the default threshold of FDR≤0.05.
 Again, we can perform PCA and Heatmaps with the affinity scores of these differentially bound sites.
 However, these plots are not results in the sense that the analysis is selecting for sites that differ between the two conditions, and hence are expected to form clusters.

 ### Reporting